Exhibitions, Gallery Installations & performances created solo and in collaboration with scientists, visual artists, filmmakers, and dancers.

 An Experiential, Walk-Through Art Installation featuring underwater footage of whales and dolphins by photographer Lisa Denning, and soundtrack by SA: Coming On The Backs of Whales.
-Directed and envisioned by Thais Mazur (see links).
+Directed and envisioned by Thais Mazur (Visit website).

 Stunning moving images of whales and dolphins were projected onto fabric and stretched across 30-ft.-long screens hung in the middle of the gallery to create a surround-image experience.
 Friday, July 9th featured a talk by bio-acousticscientist Michael Stocker speaking about the mysterious ocean soundscape, how underwater life communicates through sound and the importance of protecting that fragile world.

-SOUNDTRACK: Coming On The Backs of Whales takes its inspiration from the Maori view of the ocean as a giant crystal....a dreaming place.
+Coming On The Backs of Whales takes its inspiration from the Maori view of the ocean as a giant crystal.